ldstep/ldstephensnet/content/about.md

 When adding new posts, changing the design, or adding new features, that is done in [VS Code](https://code.visualstudio.com).

-New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in Sublime Text.
+New posts are written in Markdown in [Drafts](https://getdrafts.com/) and added to a new post in VS Code.

 Thanks for visiting!